Palm Springs Divorce Mediation Attorney

 • Cases where there have been historical power imbalances during the relationship

-• Cases where one party was an avoider, and another an accommodator, in their styles of interaction and every other permutation of personality hardwiring including individuals who are strongly competitive
+• Cases where one party is an avoider, and another an accommodator, in their styles of interaction

-• Cases where the parties are open to the possibility that mediation can help transform their lives and end a cycle that otherwise seems to keep repeating, whether in their own lives or within the generations of their families of origin
+• Cases where the parties are or become open to using mediation to help end a cycles that often began in their families of origin

 Whoever you choose to aid you as you navigate the way through these difficult times, I urge that you consider a "mindful divorce."
-You and your former partner are the only ones in the world to know what each of you need and how your lives should unfold - not me, not a judge, not your therapist, and not another lawyer.
-But if you find yourself here you probably can't get there alone.
-Mediators shouldn't direct your life or your decisions, but can serve as pointers to help parties reflect deeply on what each participant truly wants and needs in order to be able to move forward constructively.
+You and your former partner are the best persons in the world to know what each of you need and how your lives should unfold.

 ~ T.W.
 Arnold~